 While it doesn't happen in real-time like chat does, conferencing can have an equally powerful sense of living dialog and vitality.
 The delayed response feature actually favors more thoughtful participation.
 In addition, you may take part in a series of discussions over a period of weeks or months with people from all over the world -- without ever having to remember what time zone they are in, or trying to arrange a meeting time in advance.

 The conversations end up looking a lot like a long scroll with the transcript of a conversation on it.
-With permission from the posters, several historic topics have been reposted to Conference Front Pages such as the Virtual Communities site, where anyone, member or not, can read them.

 What is Hosting?

 Hosting in the conversational sense is online innkeeping -- a large part of what makes a sense of context and "place" worth coming back to again and again in the glistening, fragmented wasteland of the Web.
 Designating an informed, opinionated and outgoing conference host who is focused on encouraging interaction with a light touch, without censorship of ideas or language, is part of the magic of The WELL.